top of page

 Rick Hoyt was wheeled in and brought to the back of the room.
 Over time, I slowly got to know him.
 The classroom teacher explained that his wheelchair was "state-of-the-art."
 The chair had a computer that allowed him to "tap out his answers" on the foot pedals, and his teachers would translate.
 Some students figured out the codes and used Rick as their "cheat sheet" on math problems.

 I started giving out the clay, and the classroom became alive with excitement.
 I demonstrated the technique and began to pass out the clay chunks.
-Ricky was the last of the students that I approached as he waited patiently with his para-helper.
+Ricky was the last of the students I approached, waiting patiently with his para-helper.
 I took Ricky's hands and plopped the clay into them.
 He immediately screeched at a level that could be heard three classrooms down the hall.

 I was horrified and concerned that I had upset him.
 Then, I got closer to him and looked at his face.
 It was bright with enthusiasm, and he was grinning ear to ear.
 I couldn't believe it.
 I had made a connection with Rick that would last the rest of my life.
 For the first time (probably the last), I left the rest of my students alone and spent the rest of this time working with Ricky.